idltd/oflibit/README.md

+(90% there - confident in the functionality, but sometimes wants to access rhe server even after installation).

+Use at your own risk - you have the source code!).

 Offline Bitcoin Transaction Verifier

 This a PWA (progressive web app) - once 'added to desktop/installed' no internet access is needed unless specifically required to download new data.